stianke/regnskapsprogram/README.md

 # Developer notes

-Compile using the command `pyinstaller .\regnskapsprogram.spec`
+Compile using the command `pyinstaller .\pyinstaller_settings.spec`